mrjoes/tornadio2/README.rst

 Events
 ------

-Instead of having "just" messages, socket.io 0.7 introduced new concept of events.
+Instead of having "just" messages, socket.io 0.7 introduced new concept - event.
 Event is just a name and collection of parameters.

 TornadIO2 provides easy-to-use syntax sugar which emulates RPC calls from the client